Danny Avula: Career

 Avula gained prominence during the COVID-19 pandemic earning the nickname "Richmond's Dr. Fauci" and led vaccination efforts in Virginia.
 He previously served as director of the Health District covering Richmond and Henrico County.
 In 2020, he was named Style Weekly's Richmonder of the Year.
 He went on to be appointed Commissioner of Social Services for the Commonwealth of Virginia by Governors Ralph Northam and Glenn Youngkin.

 Avula announced his campaign for mayor of Richmond, Virginia, on April 10, 2024.
 On November 5, 2024, Avula won the 2024 Richmond mayoral election becoming mayor-elect of the city.
-Avula was sworn in on January 1, 2025, making him the city's first immigrant mayor.
+Avula was sworn in on January 1, 2025.

 Personal life

 Avula is married to Mary Kay, a Richmond Public Schools elementary school teacher.
 He and his wife have five children.
 One of their children is adopted.

 He serves on the board of the Medical College of Virginia Foundation and previously chaired the Richmond Memorial Health Foundation.